BruceMT/pythonPJ/README.md

 --------
 #3)Implementation plan:

-Before due date ,finish it !
+Before the due day ,finish it !
 --------
 #4)How to run: